-In this tutorial, we will learn how we can create a Server-Side Query Pagination in SQL Server.
-This will help you optimize if dealing with a large amount of data and display it in your application.
+In this tutorial, we will learn how to Limit Rows in a SQL Server ResultSet and can be used for pagination.
+This will help you optimize if dealing with a large amount of data and use a paginated display in our front-end application.
 We will be using the OFFSET and FETCH clauses in Microsoft SQL Server.

 What is Pagination?